Natural, Organic, Biodynamic, and Traditional Wines Explained

 A buzzword that’s kicked around a lot these days with many, many interpretations of what natural wine making actually means.

-Broadly speaking, natural winemaking means little to no intervention including filtering, additives, additional sulphur, or cultured yeasts which would commonly be found in traditional wine making.
+Broadly speaking, natural winemaking means little-to-no-intervention.
+This includes filtering, additives, additional sulphur, or cultured yeasts which would commonly be found in conventional wine making.

 Because of this hands-off approach, natural wines can often appear cloudy and generally have a tangy acidity.
 While many natural wines are quite delicious and interestingly complex, because they lack the treatment of traditional wine making, they don’t have the same cellaring potential.
 They also can change quickly once opened.